Vabysmo (faricimab-svoa)

 Vabysmo® (faricimab-svoa) is approved to treat people with wet age-related macular degeneration (AMD).
-In people with wet AMD, Vabysmo is first given in 4 monthly injections.
-Based on outcomes, people will then receive their following Vabysmo injections every 2, 3, or 4 months.
-The current standard of care for wet AMD requires injections every 1 to 2 months.1-3
+Vabysmo is first given in 4 monthly injections into the eye.
+Based on outcomes, people will then receive their following Vabysmo injections every 1 to 4 months.1-3

 Vabysmo is the first bispecific antibody to be approved by the US Food and Drug Administration (FDA) for use in the eye.
-Unlike other treatments for wet AMD that target only the VEGF pathway, Vabysmo targets 2 different pathways to treat symptoms of wet AMD.1,2
+Unlike other treatments for wet AMD that target only the vascular endothelial growth factor (VEGF) pathway, Vabysmo targets 2 different pathways to treat symptoms of wet AMD.1,2

 What is anti-VEGF therapy?